fieldtrip/website/development/realtime/biosemi.md

 	; empty lines are fine as well

 	# Write n=label to select hardware channel number n (starting from 1)
 	# and attach a label to it.
-This will show up in the Fieldtrip buffer
+This will show up in the FieldTrip buffer
 	# and the GDF file.
 	# Currently, there is no check for double inclusion of channels.
 	# That is, if you define 1=FOO and 1=BAR, the first hardware channel